Dog Pooping Clear Liquid but Acting Normal (Here’s Why)

 Mild Gastrointestinal Infections

-Bacterial or viral infections sometimes cause temporary clear liquid in stool.
+Bacterial or viral infections sometimes cause temporary clear liquid in the stool.
 If the infection is minor, your dog may show no other symptoms aside from the stool change.

 However, infections can worsen quickly, so monitoring for additional signs like vomiting, diarrhea, or lethargy is important.